Fools Garden: Worldwide tour and release of Go and Ask Peggy for the Principal Thing (1997–1999)

 The success of 1995-1996 brought the band a number of awards, including ECHO, Goldene Stimmgabel, Goldene Europa, Bambi and R.SH Gold.

 Following the commercial success of "Lemon Tree" and Dish of the Day, the band embarked on a worldwide concert tour, playing over 100 shows around the world.
 The number of listeners at the concerts reached up to 80,000.
 Fool's Garden have played in Europe outside Germany, North America, South Africa, and Asia, where it has achieved the greatest success.
 Touring in Italy and Spain was also successful.
 According to Thomas Mangold and Roland Röhl, at that time the members of the band had an income of about 1,500 Deutsche Mark per month.
 This allowed them to quit their regular jobs and take up professional musical careers.

 After returning from the world tour, the musicians began working on a new album.
-Owing to the fact that Fool's Garden members became professional musicians and stopped spending time on regular work, new material was prepared very quickly: the songs were composed just in two months, and the process of recording took only six months - it began in January 1997 and lasted until July.
+As Fool's Garden members became professional musicians and stopped spending time on regular work, new material was prepared very quickly: the songs were composed just in two months, and the process of recording took only six months - it began in January 1997 and lasted until July.
 Recording and mixing took place at Maryland and Hinkelstone Studio.
 The third album, Go and Ask Peggy for the Principal Thing, was released on 8 September 1997.
 Three months before the official release in order to promote the disc, a single with the song "Why Did She Go?" was released, which managed to stay on the German singles chart for 9 weeks, reaching #76.
 The song has also been suggested to be used for an automobile advertisement.
 Another notable song is "Probably", which was recognized as the group's second major success after "Lemon Tree".
 The single with the song peaked at #86 in the German chart, staying there for 8 weeks.
 Also "Probably" received serious support from radio stations and in 1997 almost entered the top 50 most played songs in Europe.
 In the same year, "Probably" was featured on the soundtrack for the TV series Kommisar Rex.

 Despite Intercord's hopes that the new album will sell out in large numbers on the wave of the popularity of the previous platinum album Dish of the Day, Go and Ask Peggy for the Principal Thing did not repeat the success of its predecessor.
 It took only #44 in Germany and #50 in Switzerland.
 According to the Russian musical agency Zvuki.Ru, the reason for such failure was "absence of a title hit."
 In 1998, Fool's Garden performed at the German Cultural Days in Singapore.